ruizleandro/ruizleandro/README.md

 #### 🌱 Right now I'm learning about...

-* Statistics and probability for data science.
+* Data Analysis and Business Intelligence
-* Cloud tools (AWS Lambda, SageMaker and EC2).
+* Microsoft Power BI

 #### 🔭 I have some knowledge on...